yusufaine/OTOT-B/README.md

 Google Cloud Platform was chosen as free credits were given for it.
 Cloud Run was the used over App Engine as there was no *need* to have this service up and running 24/7.

-I followed along with the [official documentation from Google](https://cloud.google.com/run/docs/quickstarts/build-and-deploy/deploy-nodejs-service) to assist me with the deployment but I would go over some of the steps that I took to deploy the application.
+The [official documentation from Google](https://cloud.google.com/run/docs/quickstarts/build-and-deploy/deploy-nodejs-service) to assist the deployment but some deployment steps are included.

+Optionally, Secret Manager was used also used to manage `.env` secrets without explicitly sharing the file.

 #### GCP Requirements